 Cranberries, blueberries, and blackcurrants have been found to cause elevated irritation of eczema.

-Nuts such as almonds, pistachios, cashew, hazelnuts, and walnuts can worsen pre-existing condition of eczema if it is included in the diet.
+Nuts such as almonds, pistachios, cashew, hazelnuts, and walnuts can worsen the pre-existing condition of eczema if it is included in the diet.

 Vitamin E can hydrate your skin while promoting healing at the same time, furthermore, it will also activate the body’s ability to use Vitamin K and Selenium.
-The presence of Antioxidant in Vitamin E oil also provides an additional level of protection for the skin.
+The presence of Antioxidants in Vitamin E oil also provides an additional level of protection for the skin.

 As eczema is caused by dry skin, those who are affected should frequently moisturise.
 This can be done by adding moisturiser to your skin and reducing the amount of soap used while showering.
 Timing is also key with moisturiser application.
 After drying off from your shower, apply your moisturisers within 5 minutes to have the maximum benefits!